yast/yast-yast2/doc/desktop_file.md

 Auto prefix:

 * *X-SuSE-YaST-AutoInst* Specifies the module compatibility level with the AutoYaST.
-If not specified then no autoyast support is availabel, otherwise possible values are:
+If not specified then no autoyast support is available, otherwise possible values are:

   * *all* Full auto-installation support, including the AutoYaST interface and